COVID-19 Prevention Program (CPP) for Bellflower Unified School District

 It is our policy to:

-- Report information about COVID-19 cases at our workplace to the LACPHD whenever required by law, and provide any related information requested by the local health department.
+- Report information about COVID-19 cases at our workplace to the LACDPH whenever required by law, and provide any related information requested by the local health department.

 - Make our written COVID-19 Prevention Program available at the workplace to employees, authorized employee representatives, and to representatives of Cal/OSHA immediately upon request.

-- COVID-19 cases with COVID-19 symptoms will not return to work until all the following have occurred:
+- COVID-19 cases with symptoms will not return to work until all the following have occurred:

-- At least 24 hours have passed since a fever of 100.4 or higher has resolved without the use of fever-reducing medications.
+- At least 24 hours have passed since a fever of 100.4 °F. or higher has resolved without the use of fever-reducing medications, and

 - At least 10 days have passed since COVID-19 symptoms first appeared.

-- A negative COVID-19 test will not be required for an employee to return to work.
+- A negative COVID-19 test will not be required for an employee to return to work once the requirements for “cases with symptoms” or “cases who tested positive but never developed symptoms” (above) have been met.

-- If an order to isolate or quarantine an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted.
-If no period was specified, then the period will be 10 days from the time the order to isolate was effective, or 10 days from the time the order to quarantine was effective.
+- If an order to isolate, quarantine, or exclude an employee is issued by a local or state health official, the employee will not return to work until the period of isolation or quarantine is completed or the order is lifted.